ahamlinman/peribot-groupme/README.md

 Bots are created by clicking "Bots" in the top navigation bar.
 You can add a bot to any group that you are a member of, and you can customize its name and avatar.
-By default, Peribot::GroupMe will send replies to the first of your bots that it sees in a given group.
+By default, Peribot::GroupMe will send replies to the last of your bots that it sees in a given group.
 If you have not created a bot for a group on the GroupMe developers website, you will not see replies from your Peribot bot in that group.

 The following snippet shows how a Peribot bot might be configured to use Peribot::GroupMe: